This post contains affiliate links & photos. See our full disclosure here.

 5. Create a wrapping station

-A desk in the home office works wonderfully for a wrapping station, but a plastic container that slides under the bed is also an option: simply put all wrapping supplies in the box and bring it out when it’s time to wrap.
+A desk in the home office or a dresser in the basement works wonderfully for a wrapping station.
+But a plastic or zippered cloth container that slides under the bed is also an option: simply put all wrapping supplies in the box and bring it out when it’s time to wrap.

 6. Clean high-traffic areas